keepassxreboot/keepassxc/src/fdosecrets/README.md

 ## Configurable settings

 * The user can specify if a database is exposed on DBus, and which group is exposed.
-* Whether to show desktop notification is shown when an entry is retrived.
+* Whether to show desktop notification is shown when an entry is retrieved.
 * Whether to skip confirmation for entries deleted from DBus

 ## Implemented Attributes on Item Object